ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 }
 {% endhighlight %}

-Again, we set some default values for soft deletion, and then attach the object to the context if it isn't already.
+Here, we also need to attach the object if necessary.

+### Business Object Sample

 {% highlight C# %}
 public class Clients : BusinessObjectBase<Client, ClientFindCriteria>